CDS-AU-DK/cds-language/assignments/assignment2.md

 This assignment is about using ```scikit-learn``` to train simple (binary) classification models on text data.
 For this assignment, we'll continue to use the Fake News Dataset that we've been working on in class.

-For this exercise, you should write *two different scripts*.
-One script should train a logistic regression classifier on the data; the second script should train a neural network on the same dataset.
-Both scripts should do the following:
+For this exercise, you should write *two different notebooks*.
+One script should train a logistic regression classifier on the data; the second notebook should train a neural network on the same dataset.
+Both notebooks should do the following:

 - Save the classification report to a text file the folder called ```out```
 - Save the trained models and vectorizers to the folder called ```models```